-The program involves completion of 21 units, which includes the successful completion of an internship.
-Students must complete the following courses:
+The program involves completion of 21 units, which includes the successful completion of a one unit internship, and 10.5 units of courses from several disciplines within the program.
+Students have 9.5 units of free electives within this degree program.

+All Public Policy students must complete the following courses:

 ECON 1101 Introduction to Microeconomics half unit

 ECON 1102 Introduction to Macroeconomics half unit

 POLS 2203 Introduction to Public Policy

 and the Public Interest half unit

 POLS 2214 Social and Political Justice half unit

 POLS 3304 Policy Analysis half unit

 POLS 4406 Public Affairs and Policy Management half unit

 and

-ENGL/WRIT
+ENGL/WRIT •

-2220 Writing to Influence half unit
+2220 Writing to Influence [Recommended] half unit

-and

-PHIL 2220 Reasoning and Argumentation half unit

-and

-Research Tools (2 units)

-MATH 2208 Introduction to

-Probability and Statistics I half unit

-MATH 2209 Introduction to
+or

+WRIT 1120 Writing Theory and Practice